“Nobody actually gets addicted to marijuana.”

 – Psychomotor retardation

-For people struggling with severe dependency, these symptoms can be disruptive enough to interfere with day-to-day life, potentially jeopardizing your relationships and employment.
+These symptoms can be disruptive enough to interfere with day-to-day life for people struggling with severe dependency, potentially jeopardizing their relationships and employment.
 If you find your efforts to cut back on marijuana usage are leading to any combination of these symptoms, this is a sign that you may require professional intervention.

 Fortunately, Ascendant’s drug and alcohol detox in NYC is here to help you with cannabis withdrawal treatment.
 Our staff of compassionate, highly trained professionals is on call to assist those looking to improve their lives by overcoming their reliance on marijuana and other substances.
 We pride ourselves on creating a hospitable, supportive environment free from judgment where clients can receive the help they need to kick the habit for good.